krishnap25/mauve/docs/source/index.rst

       author={Liu, Lang and Pillutla, Krishna and  Welleck, Sean and Oh, Sewoong and Choi, Yejin and Harchaoui, Zaid}, booktitle = {NeurIPS},
       year      = {2021}
     }

+    @article{pillutla-etal:mauve:preprint2022,
+      title={{MAUVE Scores for Generative Models: Theory and Practice}}, author={Pillutla, Krishna and Liu, Lang and Thickstun, John and Welleck, Sean and Swayamdipta, Swabha and Zellers, Rowan and Oh, Sewoong and Choi, Yejin and Harchaoui, Zaid}, journal = {arXiv Preprint},
+      year      = {2022}
+    }